 - Education and Research

 - Medical Doctor or Osteopathic Doctor (with additional education)

 Clubs and Organizations

-- Dietetics & Health Sciences Club
+- Nutrition and Health Sciences Club

-Still deciding?
-Reflecting on your values, interests, personality traits, and skills will provide valuable insight as you explore major and career choices.
-FOCUS 2 CAREER, a self-guided assessment, education and career planning program, will help you do just that.
-SDSU students may access FOCUS 2 CAREER by using the code: jacks.
-After completing FOCUS 2 CAREER, you may find it helpful to discuss your results with a career coach in the Office of Career Development.
+In addition, FOCUS 2 Career, a self-guided assessment, education and career planning program, will help you reflect on your values, interests, personality traits, and skills to provide valuable insight as you explore major and career choices.
+SDSU students may access FOCUS 2 Career by using their student email and password.
+After completing FOCUS 2 Career, you may find it helpful to discuss your results with a Career Coach in the Office of Career Development.